Do Not Copy - what does it mean?

 Of course all this IP stuff really only protects from mass-manufacture; any engineer with a milling machine and a spare day could produce a piece of metal to mimic a key, and the growing world of 3D printing only makes this easier.
 But then again RFID cards can be snooped and cloned much quicker and without requiring actual possession of the card.

 Another advantage...
-Registered keys are produced to factory specifations every time.
-Instead of the local hardware shop tracing your existing worn key (on a $500 machine that hasn't been calibrated in months); your keys are produced on computerised CNC machines to exact dimensions at minute tolerances.
-This means no wiggling and jiggling badly "duplicated" keys, which wears out cylinders and tumblers, and the tumblers can be far more accurate because they don't need allowance for the dodgy $500 tracing machines.
+Registered keys are cut to factory specifications every time.
+Instead of the local hardware shop tracing your existing worn key (on a $500 "duplicating" machine that hasn't been calibrated in years); your keys are produced on $10,000 computerised CNC machines to exact dimensions at minute tolerances.
+This means no wiggling and jiggling badly "duplicated" keys, which wears out cylinders and tumblers; and this in turn means the tumblers in registered locks can be far more accurate because they don't need allowance for the dodgy $500 tracing machines.